The New

 father) crops up much later in 1860.
 By this time, Dumas

-was outrageously famous and decided to put his outrageous
+was outrageously famous.
+He put his outrageous fame at the

-Garibaldi, a character whom Dumas would have been forced
+a character whom Dumas would have been forced to invent

-to invent for one of his many adventure novels had he
+for one of his many adventure novels had he (Dumas) not

-(Dumas) not already met him (Garibaldi) and found out that
+already met him (Garibaldi) and found out that such

-such persons really do exist.
-Dumas gathered up one of his
+persons really do exist.
+Dumas gathered up one of his many

 down to Sicily to join Garibaldi’s famous One Thousand on